 - West of Sicamous along the south shore of Salmon Arm, mostly at Annis Bay.
 There are 127 cabins (predominantly part of shared interest developments and for summer use), which are accessible from the Trans-Canada Highway. - North along the east shore of Anstey Arm there are approximately 240 parcels, mostly with recreational cabins, some of which are in small "resort" communities, such as Queest Village, with over 100 located in a long stretch of small waterfront parcels.
-Officially these properties are accessible by water only, though most can be reached by logging roads.
+These properties are legally accessible by water only, though most can be reached by logging roads.
 These properties are occupied mostly by seasonal residents.

-- .1 Land use designations in shoreline locations are generally a reflection of the existing development pattern and do not support further densification. - .2 Advise owners and users of waterfront parcels with no legal road access that the CSRD and other emergency service providers do not have the capacity to provide emergency services to these parcels, therefore these services shall not be expected. - .3 Do not support further subdivision of property which does not have legal road access. - .4 Discourage further residential or resort development in areas that do not have adequate water or sewer servicing (e.g., Annis Bay).
+- .1 Land use designations in shoreline locations are generally a reflection of the existing development pattern and do not support further subdivision. - .2 Advise owners and users of waterfront parcels with no legal road access that the CSRD and other emergency service providers do not have the capacity to provide emergency services to these parcels, therefore these services shall not be provided. - .3 Do not support further subdivision of properties which do not have legal road access. - .4 Discourage further residential or resort development in areas that do not have adequate water or sewer servicing.